Archives 2021

 (c) conduct enhanced ongoing monitoring of the business relationship.“

-To identify Domestic Prominent Influential Persons (DPIPs), organisations typically make use of third-party sanctions listings to identify potential high-risk individuals in their client base.
-The identification of these individuals typically revolves around a matching system that provides a hit list of potential matches between the sanctions listings and the client base.
-In order to meet financial compliance requirements, case managers take these hit lists and work through each hit to identify actual hits and separate these from false-positive hits.
+To identify Domestic Prominent Influential Persons (DPIPs), organisations typically make use of third-party sanctions listings as part of their DPIP compliance processes to identify potential high-risk individuals in their client base.
+The identification of these individuals usually relies on a matching system that produces a hit list of potential matches between sanctions listings and the client base.
+To meet DPIP compliance and broader financial compliance requirements, case managers review these hit lists to confirm true matches and separate them from false-positive results.

-Once identified as an actual high-risk hit, the case manager will typically begin the due diligence process whereby all the available information about the hit is collected and compiled into a due diligence report.
-This report is then submitted to a committee of senior managers within the affected business unit to determine the risk associated with the individual and whether the risk can be accepted or not.
+Once identified as an actual high-risk hit, the case manager begins the due diligence process, during which all available information relating to the individual is collected and compiled into a due diligence report.
+This report is then submitted to a committee of senior managers within the affected business unit to assess the risk associated with the individual and determine whether the risk can be accepted in line with DPIP compliance obligations.

-Should the risk be accepted the Accountable Institution is tasked with ongoing monitoring of the business relationship which typically entails periodic reviews of the risk associated with the client through the KYC (know your customer) process.
+If the risk is accepted, the accountable institution is responsible for ongoing monitoring of the business relationship, which typically involves periodic risk reviews through the KYC (know your customer) process to ensure continued DPIP compliance.

 How does the Rahn Financial Compliance Platform solve for this?